izsvenezie-virology/genin2/README.md

 ### *Q: Are my sequences required to have all segments?*
 #### Answer:

 No, any number of available segments is accepted by the program.
 Clearly, missing genes might prevent the unique assignment of a genotype, but you will nonetheless gain knowledge on the versions of the processed segments.
-Moreover, HA and MP are ignored regardless: the former is assumed from the clade, while the latter, as of now, is only present in the dataset with the version "20".
+Moreover, HA is ignored regardless, as it is assumed from the clade.

 ### *Q: Do sequences need to be complete?*
 #### Answer: